stackrox/blog-examples/code/opa-gatekeeper-taint-tolerations/README.md

 This is a functional OPA Gatekeeper constraint policy for enforcing allowed taint tolerations in pods.

-Please see the original blog post at []() for more information on writing and testing OPA Gatekeeper constraint policies.
+Please see the [companion blog post](https://stackrox.com/post/2020/05/custom-kubernetes-controls-with-open-policy-agent-opa-part-2/) for more information on writing and testing OPA Gatekeeper constraint policies.

 ## Basic Usage